JoshuaFox/JoshuaFox.github.io/publications.md

 > Controlling outgoing traffic from a VPN or a K8s cluster based on Level 7 Domain address.

 • "Outside advisors: A counter-intuitive approach to Customer Reliability Engineering", _DevOps days_, Vilna, Lithuania
 > How does SRE work with outside advisers?
 If outsiders run DevOps, costs mount quickly.
 There is a better way.
 I will show how strictly defined limits on what outside CRE does,  lower cost, build  in-house skills, and leverage outside expertise for both architecture and urgent response.
+See video [similar talk](https://www.youtube.com/watch?v=ayh22hDd-eU) from Singapore.

 • ["Flexibility in Vizier’s Black Box Optimization"](https://engineering.doit.com/flexibility-in-viziers-black-box-optimization-b4caff09af0c)
 >  Further abilities of Vertex AI Vizier